Gov. Landry: LSU AD Scott Woodward will not hire next LSU football coach

 Vist the link in our bio to read more. pic.twitter.com/IXbIU0Gch1

-Board of Supervisors Chair Scott Ballard told WBRZ after the presidential search committee meeting that the board had no idea they would be in charge of the hiring decisions.
+Board of Supervisors Chair Scott Ballard told WBRZ after the presidential search committee meeting that the board had no idea they would be in charge of the hiring decision, but they are now focused on hiring the "best coach in America."

-When asked about forming a committee, he said "I guess I need to get to work!
-Geaux Tigers."
+"Well then, I better get to it!" he said as he was leaving the interview.

 Trending News